Opposition to immigration: Italy

+Poland

+In 2023, Poland held a referendum with a question "Do you support the admission of thousands of illegal immigrants from the Middle East and Africa, in accordance with the forced relocation mechanism imposed by the European bureaucracy?.
+96.79% of voters voted no. The referendum was boycotted by the main opposition parties resulting in a turnout of only 40% (compared to more than 70% for the election).

 Portugal

 Portugal had little immigration until a sudden influx in the 1970s, as ex-colonists, most of them ethnically white, returned.
 After the former Portuguese African colonies gained independence, and because nationals of Portuguese-speaking nations can freely live and work in Portugal without much bureaucracy, an incremental growth of immigration from Portugal's former overseas possessions was observed over the past few decades, primarily from Brazil, Cape Verde, Angola and Mozambique.
-There are nearly 150,000 Brazilians (a considerable proportion of them of mixed-race background) and 370,000 people of African ancestry living in Portugal.
+The country now has nearly 240,000 Brazilians and about 350,000 people born in an African country.
 Although immigrants are mostly concentrated in urban and suburban areas, mainly on Portugal's coast, Portuguese authorities have in recent times encouraged immigration, notably from Brazil, to rural areas, in an effort to increase an ever shrinking population.
 The growth of the number of immigrants has been linked to an escalation of anti-immigration sentiments and protests throughout Portugal since the mids 2000's.

 Until recently, far-right party "National Renewal Party", known as PNR, was the only one in Portugal which actively targeted the mass-immigration and ethnic minorities (mainly related to Gypsy and African communities) issues.
 After years of growing support—0.09% 4,712 2002, 0.16% 9,374 2005, 0.20% 11,503 2009, 0.31% 17,548 2011— it managed 0.50%, or 27,269, of the electorate in the 2015 Portuguese legislative election.
-Since 2019, far-right political party CHEGA! has gained traction in the country.
+Since 2019, far-right political party Chega has gained traction in the country.
 Following the 2019 Portuguese legislative election, the party's president, André Ventura, assured a seat in Assembly of the Republic, after having received over 66,000 votes, 1,3% of the electorate.
 In the 2020 Azorean regional election, the party secured two assemblyman to the regional parliament and, during the 2021 Portuguese presidential election, André Ventura managed to gather approximately 500,000 votes, 12% of the total.
-The party has been described as being anti-immigration and xenophobic.
-CHEGA! has an estimated 28,000 militant members and is expected to continue to rise in popularity and political force.
+The party opposes immigration and has been described by the media and mainstream parties as xenophobic.
+Chega has an estimated 28,000 militant members and is expected to continue to rise in popularity and political force.

 Spain

-A January 2004 survey by Spanish newspaper El País showed that the "majority" of Spaniards believe immigration was too high.
+A January 2004 survey by Spanish newspaper El País found that the "majority" of Spaniards believed immigration was too high.

-In Spain, surveys show "in descending order, jobs, crime and housing" as the primary concerns for citizens opposed to immigration.
+In Spain, as of 2005, surveys found "in descending order, jobs, crime and housing" were the primary concerns for citizens opposed to immigration.

 Small Neo-fascist parties, such as Movimiento Social Español, openly campaign using nationalist or anti-immigrant rhetoric as do other small far-right parties such as National Democracy (Spain) and España 2000.
 These parties have never won national or regional parliamentary seats.